-- 12.1 Bicycles must be wheeled (not ridden) inside the school grounds. - 12.2 Cyclists must use the Featherston Street or Wellesbourne Street entrances. - 12.3 Bicycle stands must be used cycles should not be left against buildings or fences. - 12.4 Cycle helmets must be worn at all times.

-13 Absences and lateness:

-- Parents/Guardians are requested to inform the school by 9:00am at the latest each day if a student is going to be late or absent from school. - Phone 3545176 ext 761 and leave a message (this is a 24 hour service). - 13.2 Letters explaining absence from school must be shown to the Form Teacher and then taken to the Rector at the back of the hall after assembly on the day the student returns to school.
+- 12.1 Bicycles must be wheeled (not ridden) inside the school grounds. - 12.2 Cyclists must use the Featherston Street or Wellesbourne Street entrances. - 12.3 Bicycle stands must be used cycles should not be left against buildings or fences. - 12.4 Cycle helmets must be worn at all times. - 13 Absences and lateness: - Parents/Guardians are requested to inform the school by 9.00am at the latest each day if a student is going to be late or absent from school. - Phone 3545176 ext 761 and leave a message (this is a 24 hour service). - 13.2 If contact with school was not made on the day of the absence, then a letter explaining the absence from schoolmust be shown to the Form Teacher and then taken to the Rector at the back of the hall after assembly on the day the student returns to school.
 Any student who is absent from school for three or more consecutive days due to illness may be requested to provide a doctor's certificate. - 13.3 Students who arrive at school late must report to the Deputy Rector or Senior Masters on arrival and obtain a student late slip.
 This must be presented to their Class and Form Teacher as appropriate.

 School Detentions are organised by teaching staff and are held on a day convenient for the teacher.
 These may be lunchtime or after-school detentions.
-Deans and Senior Management detentions are held on Friday afternoons from 3:30pm to 5:30pm.
+Deans and Senior Management detentions are held on Friday afternoons from 3.30 to 5.30pm.
 At least 24 hours notice will be given.